 Overdentures are very similar to implant-supported dentures except that they are removable and either attached to underlying tooth structures or dental implant posts.
 They are generally considered superior to regular dentures in terms of function and retention since conventional dentures can become unstable over time and require refitting.
 Overdentures, like implants, help to preserve existing bone in the jaw so that it does not deteriorate and shrink.

 If you just a few teeth missing that are close together, you may be a suitable candidate for a dental bridge.
 This device has several prosthetic teeth attached to one another, with crowns built in either side.
-These crowns are used to anchor the bridge onto healthy, neighboring teeth.
+These dental crowns are used to anchor the bridge onto healthy, neighboring teeth.
 Whilst this process makes sense and it very successful, many patients find that over time, it places stress on their supporting teeth, putting them at risk of damage.